Adamson123/gallery-with-react/README.md

 *  Navigate left and right through medias using the left and right button when a media is being viewed
 *  Simple ui

-Note: navigate left and right buttons disappears when you are not hovering over the media, so the left and right nav button will only appear if you are hovering over the viewed media
+Note: navigate left and right buttons disappears when you are not hovering over the media viewed or if there's only one media in the gallery.